openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ![](img/preprocess_not_fit.png)

 Even though all these steps can be relatively easy to implement manually in the application code before actual inference, it is possible to do it with Preprocessing API.
-Reasons to use this API are:
+Advantages of using this API are:
  - Preprocessing API is easy to use.
  - Preprocessing steps will be integrated into execution graph and will be performed on selected device (CPU/GPU/VPU/etc.) rather than always being executed on CPU.
 This will improve selected device utilization which is always good.